Ledzy/BAdam/readme.md

 ## Usage of BAdam

 ### Partition by Module
-To use the **BAdam**, one can simply add one line of code that wraps the original optimizer.
+To use **BAdam**, one can simply add one line of code that wraps the original optimizer.
 First, paste the `block_optim.py` file into your working directory, in which you execute your code (or add its file path to your `$PYTHONPATH`).
 Then, add the following code snippet below the definition of your optimizer.

 ```python
 from block_optim import BlockOptimizer